 For those with environmental and chemical sensitivities, a house sealed tight can lead to symptoms such as runny noses, scratchy eyes and throats, and even asthma attacks.
 To clear the air, Allergic Living sizes up the allergic dangers that lurk in the typical household, and proposes solutions – one room at a time.

-Risks: gas fumes, dust, dirty ducts and mouldy furnace humidifiers
+Risks: gas fumes, dust, dirty ducts and moldy furnace humidifiers

 Solution: Have the furnace and water heater serviced annually, and clean and replace filters regularly.
-If you have the ducts cleaned (opinions vary as to whether this is necessary unless mould is present), insist that no biocides (mould inhibitors) or sealants be used, as they break down over time and the furnace will circulate them through the house.
+If you have the ducts cleaned (opinions vary as to whether this is necessary unless mold is present), insist that no biocides (mold inhibitors) or sealants be used, as they break down over time and the furnace will circulate them through the house.

 Solutions: Use Eco-certified or unscented laundry products.
 Make sure your dryer is properly vented to the outside.
-Keep surfaces dry and remove mould as soon as it appears.
+Keep surfaces dry and remove mold as soon as it appears.

 Risks: dirt, dust and pollen